 The cold has a force all its own.
 You can negotiate with fatigue, hunger, and pain.
 You can not negotiate with the cold.
 Surviving an unplanned night out will convince you of that fact.
 But experience is a hard teacher.
 First, she gives you the test, and then she gives you the lesson.

-If you want to go easier on yourself, I suggest one or more of the following readings.
+If you want to go easier on yourself, I suggest one or more of the following readings to prepare for going out alone.

 Giesbrecht, Gordon G., and James A. Wilkerson.
 Hypothermia, Frostbite, and Other Cold Injuries: Prevention, Survival, Rescue, and Treatment.
 2nd ed.
 Seattle: The Mountaineers Books, 2006.